How to Perform a Design of Experiments

 - Input areas are shaded yellow for easy identification.

-- The four factors are input in rows 3 to 6.
+- The four factors are inputted in rows 3 to 6.

 - The red outline shows the combination of factors that will be used for each of the 8 trials.

 - The results (responses) for each trial (rating cake quality on a scale of 1 to 10) are input in columns J thru S in the responses section.
 The number of columns used depends on the number of times you choose to replicate each trial.
 If you test each combination only once then you would only complete the cells in column J.